doctype-Melvin/knights-travails/README.md

 Next I've created two arrays (dx & dy) that hold all the possible moves the knight can make.
 In another loop I create the actual edges between the cells.
 The legal moves now populate the adjacency list of the cell of origin.

+### Outcome
+This was the hardest problem I've worked on so far.